karlfindhansen/Special-Course/README.md

 ```bash
 python data/find_location.py
 ```
-Here you must specify if you want to find it for a specic glaicer, just write its name and it will generate crops to it.
+Here you must specify if you want to find it for a specific glaicer, just write its name and it will generate crops to it.

 3. Ensure that you can run the dataloader
 ```bash